 The Faculty Mentoring Communities program provides new tenure-track faculty with resources to enhance learning, conduct significant research, and develop strategies to boost engagement and well-being.

 These interdisciplinary mentoring groups encourage and facilitate a sense of community, relationships with colleagues across campus, and an environment to encourage interdisciplinary collaborations and ideas.

 This university-wide program focuses on six themes recognized as key to faculty success:

 - Developing strategies for work-life integration.

-Over three semesters, participants will create concrete goals, plans, and benchmarks to guide their paths toward the three-year review that leads to achieving tenure.
-Two distinguished mentoring fellows join each community as facilitators to provide resources and support to succeed.
+Over two semesters, participants will create concrete goals, plans, and benchmarks to guide their paths toward the three-year review that leads to achieving tenure.
+A team of distinguished mentors join each community as facilitators to provide resources and support to succeed.

 Contact Faculty Affairs and Development for more information.